Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Trade-off between parallelism versus overhead.

-→Fewer Locks, Larger Granularity vs. More Locks, Smaller Granularity.
+-  Fewer Locks, Larger Granularity vs. More Locks, Smaller Granularity.

 An **intention lock** allows a higher-level node to be locked in **shared** or **exclusive** mode without having to check all descendent nodes.

-If a node is locked in an intention mode, then some txnis doing explicit locking at a lower level in the tree.
+If a node is locked in an intention mode, then some transactions is doing explicit locking at a lower level in the tree.

 Intention-Shared (IS): Indicates explicit locking at lower level with shared locks.